How to Perform Candle Testing

 Initial Candle Testing

-All combinations of containers, wicks, waxes, colorant, additive, and fragrance oil should be tested as well as manufacturing processes.
-If you are a beginner, start with 4 to six fragrances and choose 1 style of a container in 1 size.
+All combinations of containers, wicks, waxes, colorant, additive and fragrance oil should be tested as well as manufacturing processes.
+If you are a beginner, start with 4 to six fragrances and choose 1 style of container in 1 size.
 Take this one step at a time.
 When buying supplies, buy from a candle supply company so that you get support.